 Vintage Wine Estates, Inc. Investigated by Block & Leviton For Potential Securities Law Violations; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-/EIN News/ -- BOSTON, Sept.
-15, 2022 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Vintage Wine Estates, Inc. (NASDAQ: VWE) for potential securities law violations.
+BOSTON, MA / ACCESSWIRE / September 19, 2022 / Block & Leviton is investigating Vintage Wine Estates, Inc. VWE for potential securities law violations.
 Investors who have lost money in their Vintage Wine Estates, Inc. investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/vwe.

 What is this all about?